Church of England publishes landmark resources on sexuality and relationships

 The resources include a 480-page book, a series of films and podcasts, a course and an online library of other publications relating to the areas covered by LLF.

-In a foreword to the Living in Love and Faith resources, the Archbishop of Canterbury, Justin Welby, and Archbishop of York, Stephen Cottrell, apologised for the "huge damage and hurt" that has been caused particularly to LGBTI+ people within the Church.
+In a foreword to the resources, the Archbishop of Canterbury, Justin Welby, and Archbishop of York, Stephen Cottrell, apologised for the "huge damage and hurt" that has been caused particularly to LGBTI+ people within the Church.

 "At the heart of our failure is the absence of a genuine love for those whom God loves in Christ, knowing as God does every aspect of all of our lives," they write.